-Member-agencies shall undertake to promote their common interest by adhering to and supporting all pertinent agreements and decisions reached in the 4A's-P which benefit the advertising agency sector of the industry.
+Member agencies shall undertake to promote their common interest by adhering to and supporting all pertinent agreements and decisions reached in the 4A's-P which benefit the advertising and marketing communications agency sector of the industry.
 Whenever called for, they shall take a common stand on issues which involve the group's interest and distinct from the interests of other sectors of the industry, specifically:

-- a) Member-agencies shall not make any public statement of any kind which shall undermine the interest of the association, the agency sector, or the advertising industry as a whole. - b) Member-agencies shall not make any public disclosure of certain types of information which have been unauthorized by the association in the pursuit of the general interest of its members. - c) No member-agency shall undertake to purchase airtime, space or other outside services for a new client until the accounts of the said client with its former agency are fully settled.
+a.
+Member agencies shall not make any public statement of any kind which shall undermine the interest of the association, the agency sector, or the advertising and marketing communications industry as a whole.

+b.
+Member agencies shall not make any public disclosure of certain types of information which have been unauthorized by the association in the pursuit of the general interest of its members.